gforsyth/learnlatex/README.md

 3. Place the pdf and the editor side by side and go through the code and the resulting document line by line and you'll be able to see how a document is put together.

 You can try changing or adding elements as you go, if you like.
 If it doesn't compile, you can always undo your changes or just re-download the original and have another go.

+##Cheat Sheet
+You can also grab the wonderful LaTeX cheat sheet [(pdf)](http://www.stdout.org/~winston/latex/latexsheet.pdf) put together by Winston Chang which is a nice reference to have, especially when you're starting out.

 Feedback is welcomed, I'd like this to be useful and not a chore.